juanantonio284/simple_bash/linux_package_mgmt/theory.md

 the directory `/etc/apt/sources.list.d/`, there are various files with `.list` extension.

 *Excursus*: Directories with a `.d `suffix are used more and more often.
 Each directory represents a configuration file which is split over multiple files.
-In this sense, all of the files in `/etc/apt/apt.conf.d/` are instructions for the configuration of APT.
+In this sense, all of the files in the `/etc/apt/apt.conf.d/` directory are instructions for the configuration of APT.
 APT includes them in alphabetical order, so that the last ones can modify a configuration element defined in one of the first ones ... [(Read more)][continues_1]

 ### aptitude, apt-get, and apt Commands